-We strive to define, practice, and disseminate the highest standards of care in the field of prevention and treatment of childhood trauma.
-The Center for Child & Family Health uniquely integrates community-based practice and academic excellence.
-Our professionals utilize multidisciplinary measurable approaches for professional training and research related to child traumatic stress.
+We strive to define, practice, and teach the highest standards of care in treating and preventing childhood trauma.
+The Center for Child & Family Health uniquely integrates community-based practice and academic excellence, and our professionals utilize multidisciplinary measurable approaches for professional training and research related to child traumatic stress.
 CCFH is also committed to being an inclusive, equitable, and transformative place for employees and the communities we serve.

 Since 1996, CCFH has responded to the terrible reality of child abuse, neglect, and other traumas with compassion and evidence-based interventions grounded in rigorous research.